 I’m trying again today… I’m using a jar of the yogurt mix that didn’t culture, as a starter… in case it has some microorganisms that are thriving, though not in large enough numbers to make a very visible difference.

 1/23/2014 ~ Happiness!!!
 My hanging yogurt maker is working!
 Plus, I learned a lot about yogurt from it.

 First of all, the hanging yogurt maker, depending on heat from candles, did not work yesterday ~ Not in the beginning.

 It did not work with two candles under the 1.5 quart pot of hot water.
 It did not work with the lid taken off the hot water so that steam rose up into the wire basket with the jars of would-be yogurt.
 It did not work with one candle and the pot taken away, BUT with two candles and no pot of water between them and the yogurt, it worked.

 Today I started out with two candles under the wire basket, the same distance away as they would have been, had there been the pot of water in between.

 About three hours after I started the yogurt I checked it, and to my surprise, the yogurt was firm and looking good.
 It tasted good, too!
 So, that was a lot faster than the yogurt maker.

 To my even greater surprise, the yogurt at the bottom of each of the two jars ( my late afternoon snack) was steaming ~ literally steaming.
 It wasn’t too hot to eat, and it was great, but how amazing that yogurt microorganisms can live and reproduce at such a hot temperature.

 Smile Making video

-1/29/2014 ~ Here is a smile making video of cows which were scheduled for slaugher since their calf bearing and milk giving years of highest production were over.
+1/29/2014 ~ Here is a smile making video of cows which were scheduled for slaughter since their calf bearing and milk giving years of highest production were over.
 But, instead they were given a grassy pasture.
 Watch as they literally jump for joy!
-Imagine how much heathier milk is, from happy cows.
+Imagine how much healthier milk is, from happy cows.